infoXpand

 Project structure

-The development and comparison of agent-based models and macromodels that combine disease and opinion dynamics.
+Develop and compare agent-based models and macro-models combining disease and opinion dynamics. - Subproject 3 –

-Identifying the conditions under which the infodemic has undesirable effects on disease dynamics and hinders government intervention.
+Identify conditions under which infodemic has undesired effects on disease dynamics and interferes with government interventions. - Sub-project 4 –

 Project managers and partners